daedmunoz/devices-clientapp/README.md

 npm run dev
 ```

-By default it runs on port 3001, if you want to change the port, run:
+By default, it runs on port 3001.
+If you want to change the port, run:
 ```sh
 npm run dev -- -p <your-port>
 ```